tango-controls/rfc/10/RequestReply.md

 NOTE All GROUPED REQUESTS should be logged once with the same information as the unique request

+### Device Locking
+A Client has the possibility to avoid any modification of a Device from other Clients.
+This system is so-called Device Lock.

+Only one Device Lock per Device SHALL be activated.
+A Device Lock SHALL be only owned by one Client.

+When a Client activates a Device Lock, the Server MUST rejected the following request:
+* Command call except for State Command, Status Command and all commands listed in the Allowed Commands list.
+* Write Attribute Request (including atomic Write Read request)
+* Write Pipe Request (including atomic Write Read request)
+* Setting Attribute Configuration
+* Setting Pipe Configuration
+* Polling Request
+* Logging Request
+In general it is RECOMMANDED to block any request resulting a mutation of a Device.

+An Allowed Command is not affected by the Device Lock.
+The DeviceServer define a list of Allowed Command.

+Other Clients have the possibility to check a Device Lock is currently activated (TODO See DeviceServer command)

+The request of a Device Lock is done throught the DeviceServer command (?).
+The protocol of activation SHOULD follow this sequence: (?)
+* TODO
+* Case of Forwarded Attribute(?): a Device Lock request SHALL be sent and validated by all Devices connected to the Forwarded Attributes of the targetted Device.
+In case of failure the Device Server SHALL throw a (LOCKING?)
+Tango Exception.
+A Locking Exception is an Exception with the id "API_DeviceLocked".

+A Client owning a Device Lock can:
+* revoke the Device Lock by the DeviceServer command(?)
+* renew the Device Lock activation by the DeviceServer command (in the code lock and relock seem to be from the same effect apart that lock does not need an active lock?)
+A Locking Tango Exception SHALL be thrown if the Device Lock is not active anymore

+A Device Lock is defined by:
+* a Client Identification (?) of the owner
+* the Client Identification (?) of the previous owner (Mandatory?)
+* a timestamp corresponding of the locking activation
+* a counter (?) representing the number of valid activation from the same Client
+* "lock_ctr" (?)
+* the activation time in second # time_t in the implementation?)

+The desactivation  of a Device Lock is defined by these conditions:
+* Time of activation expired
+* The Connection to the Client is lost
+* ...
+TODO

+A Client Identication SHOULD cary these information:
+* Hostname where the Client process runs
+* PID of the Client process
+* IP of the Client connection
+It is recommended to include any other informations which may help the administrators of the system.

 ### Connection management

 * The Reqest-Reply protocol SHALL manage client connection.